I have been testing this Craftsman 5-drawer rolling tool box for a long time now, and feel like I have fully explored it.

 I forgot about the “wow, that seems a little flimsy” aspect almost immediately, until it was time to empty and move it.
 Not once did I think the same about the drawers while in use.

-As you can see, there is only one set of drawers for the bottom drawer.
+As you can see, there is only one set of slides for the bottom drawer.
 Often tool box makers will double up the ball bearing slides for the longest or deepest drawers.
 Still, it never bogged down and in use it never concerned me.

 The cabinet has a footprint of 26.5″ wide (not including the handle), and 18″ deep.
 It’s spacious but also mobile.
 I see the smaller footprint – many cabinets now have 22″ or 24″ depths – as a benefit.